mtg-stat-lab/mtga-mana/README.md

 * Keep track of the number of dead spells in each simulation and plot the distribution of dead spell count as stacked bars over ste

+* Make the chart widths proportional to the number of draw steps so they appear more fixed

+* Add tooltips

 * Limit the number of simulations that can be run to 1,000

 * Limit the number of draw steps to 10 (and make that the default)
 * Have the `0` draw step be the starting hand, and go up from there 10 draws
 * In the X-axis for the charts, change the `0` to be `"start"`